infopark/webcrm_sdk/UPGRADE.md

 ### Search

-Infopark WebCRM comes with a global search.
+JustRelate WebCRM comes with a global search.
 All resource types are searched simultaneously.
 The following example finds both accounts and contacts located in Rome.
 Both accounts and contacts have a locality attribute.